citp/privacy-policy-historical/m/mi/mix/mixpanel.com.md

-## ANALYTICS PLATFORM ACTIVITIES
+## **ANALYTICS PLATFORM ACTIVITIES**

 With respect to our analytics platform, Mixpanel collects information under the direction of its customers (the data controller), and has no direct relationship with the individuals whose personal information it processes.
 If you are a customer of one of our customers and would no longer like to be contacted by one of our customers that use our service, please contact the customer that you interact with directly.
 We may transfer personal information to companies that help us provide our service.
 Transfers to subsequent third parties are covered by the service agreements with our customers.

+Mixpanel acknowledges that you have the right to access your personal information.
 Mixpanel has no direct relationship with the individuals whose personal information it processes.
 An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct his or her query to the Mixpanel’s customer (the data controller).
 If requested to remove data we will respond within a reasonable timeframe.

 We will retain personal information we process on behalf of our customer for as long as needed to provide services to our customer.
 Mixpanel will retain this personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-## PERSONAL INFORMATION SECURITY
+## **PERSONAL INFORMATION SECURITY**

 Mixpanel maintains commercially reasonable administrative, technical, and physical safeguards to help protect your personal information in an effort to prevent loss, misuse, and unauthorized access, disclosure, alteration and destruction.
 However, no transmission over the internet is 100% secure.
 It is your responsibility to protect your user names and passwords to help prevent anyone from accessing or abusing your accounts and services.
 You should not use or reuse the same passwords you use with other accounts as your password for our services.

-## CHILDREN
+## **CHILDREN**

 We do not intentionally gather personal information from visitors who are under the age of 13.
 If you are under the age of 13, you are not permitted to submit any personal information to us.
 If we learn that a child under 13 submits personal information to Mixpanel we will attempt to delete the information as soon as possible.
 If you believe that we might have any personal information from a child under 13, please contact us at: [support@mixpanel.com](mailto:support@mixpanel.com).

-## YOUR INFORMATION CHOICES AND CHANGES
+## **YOUR INFORMATION CHOICES AND CHANGES**

 _Email Communications_.
 You may opt out of receiving promotional emails from Mixpanel by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your Mixpanel projects or our ongoing business relationship.